ILDaviz/aicontextator/README.md

 ```

 ### License
-This project is licensed under the 0BSD License.
-See the LICENSE file for details.
-This means you are free to use, modify, and distribute it with almost no restrictions.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ### Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.